 The ICL-based farm of processing servers and data acquisition compute hosts no longer present bottlenecks and are not foreseen to in the near future.
 As a result, the cycle of ICL computing upgrades has been relaxed, and a single 100% upgrade of the commodity compute elements in ICL will performed in the next five years, split across two polar seasons.
 On the contrary, access to sufficient computing resources in the north remains a challenge for IceCube.
 The complicated optics of the ice demands large numbers of graphics processing cores to track photons in the ice for the purposes of event reconstruction and simulation of detector response.
 Generation of hadronic interactions in the cores of extensive air showers high above the polar plateau needs large farms of CPUs.
-IceCube M&O in the next five years will extend access by the Collaboration to computing resources within the central cluster at Madison, will provide better frameworks to access dedicated and opportunistic distributed resources, and will propose access to supercomputing resources.
+IceCube M&O in the next five years is extending access by the Collaboration to computing resources within the central cluster at Madison, is providing better frameworks to access dedicated and opportunistic distributed resources, and is making progress towards access to massive supercomputing and cloud computing resources.